isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Pumpkin.md

 			</tr>
 		</tbody>
 	</table>
-	<p>Check out our&nbsp;<a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/digital-tools/sowing-planner/">sowing planner</a>&nbsp;to schedule your growing! </p>
+	<p>Check out our&nbsp;<a href="/digital-tools/sowing-planner/">sowing and harvest planner</a>&nbsp;to schedule your growing! </p>
 <br>
 </section>

 <section>
 	<h4>Propagation:</h4>
-	<p>This vine can be grown via seeds.
+	<p>This vine can be grown via <a href="/page-index/horticulture-techniques/propagating-by-seeds/">seeds</a>.
 Seeds can be taken from mature fruit for immediate planting.</p>
 	<br>
 </section>

 <section>
 	<h4>Common problems &amp; solutions:</h4>
-	<p>If your vine has little to no flowers, you try fertilising the plant with fertilisers high in Phosphorus and Potassium.
+	<p>If your vine has little to no flowers, you try <a href="/page-index/horticulture-techniques/fertilising/">fertilising</a> the plant with fertilisers high in Phosphorus and Potassium.
 These nutrients encourage root and flower growth, which are important for the plant to produce more fruit.</p>
 	<p>However, if your plant is producing lots of flowers but is not bearing fruit, you may not have female and male flowers present in the same area together.
 Pollen from the male flower needs to be transferred to the female flower before the female flower can become a fruit.
-This process is called pollination and is important or the formation of many edible fruits.
+This process is called <a href="/learn-more-about-gardening/glossary/#p/">pollination</a> and is important or the formation of many edible fruits.
 Vines from the melon family generally produce male flowers before female flowers.
 Having at least 3 plants of varying ages in the garden will make both male and female flowers present for pollination to happen.</p>
 	<p>Many plants require pollinators to help them fruit.
 Bees, butterflies, birds and even beetles transport pollen from one flower to another, pollinating your crops and increasing their fruit yield.
-Attract some pollinators to your garden by growing pollinator-attracting crops, or become a pollinator yourself by hand-pollinating your plants.</p>
+Attract some pollinators to your garden by growing <a href="/page-index/glossary/biodiversity-attracting-plants/">pollinator-attracting crops</a>, or become a pollinator yourself by hand-pollinating your plants.</p>
-	<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">mealy bugs</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it is sickly or overgrown. <a href="/page-index/horticulture-techniques/pruning/">Prune off</a> the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
+Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/plant-problems/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
-	<p>Whiteflies can infest the plant and lay eggs under its leaves.
-Remove affected plant parts and catch remaining adults with yellow sticky paper or treat them with citrus spray.
+	<p><a href="/page-index/pests/whiteflies/">Whiteflies</a> can infest the plant and lay eggs under its leaves.
+Remove affected plant parts and catch remaining adults with yellow sticky paper or treat them with citrus spray.</p>
-The fruit is prone to rotting if it is left in contact with the wet ground.
-Consider placing the fruit on a well-draining platform or grow the plant up a trellis to encourage the fruits to hang downwards.</p>
+	<p>The fruit is prone to rotting if it is left in contact with the wet ground.
+Consider placing the fruit on a well-draining platform or grow the plant up a <a href="/page-index/hardscapes/trellises/">trellis</a> to encourage the fruits to hang downwards.</p>
-	<p>Wilting leaves during hot weather is a sign of heat stress.
-Increase the number of times the plant is watered daily, and apply mulch at the base to prevent water loss.</p>
+	<p><a href="/page-index/plant-problems/wilting/">Wilting</a> leaves during hot weather is a sign of heat stress.
+Increase the number of times the plant is watered daily, and apply <a href="/page-index/horticulture-techniques/mulching/">mulch</a> at the base to prevent water loss.</p>
 	<br>
 </section>